dfelinto/blender-manual/render/output/video.rst

 .. figure:: /images/Manual-Render-FFMPEG-Video-2.5+.jpg

-If the  :guilabel:`H.264`\ , :guilabel:`MPEG`\ , :guilabel:`Ogg Theora`\ ,
+If the  :guilabel:`H.264`, :guilabel:`MPEG`, :guilabel:`Ogg Theora`,
 or :guilabel:`Xvid` codecs are chosen, an :guilabel:`Encoding` panel becomes available.
 This has settings for encoding these file types, and other formats using FFmpeg.

-`FFmpeg <http://ffmpeg.org>`__\ , short for Fast Forward Moving Pictures Expert Group, is a collection of free and open source software libraries that can record, convert and stream digital audio and video in numerous formats.
+`FFmpeg <http://ffmpeg.org>`__, short for Fast Forward Moving Pictures Expert Group, is a collection of free and open source software libraries that can record, convert and stream digital audio and video in numerous formats.
 It includes libavcodec, an audio/video codec library used by several other projects, and libavformat, an audio/video container mux and demux library.

 Video Settings